 Rated: R (violence, sexuality)

-Best time to watch: I would recommend twilight, early evening.
-The length of each segment lends well to late night watching but might not be amusing enough.
+Best time to watch: I would recommend watching Campfire Tales at twilight, early evening.
+The length of each segment lends well to late night watching but might not be amusing enough to keep you awake.
 6pm -11pm, I would say.

-Iron Maiden – “2 Minutes To Midnight” appears on Cottage Country Volume 16.
+Listen to Iron Maiden’s “2 Minutes To Midnight” on Cottage Country Vol. 16: